simonmichael/hledger_site/src/beancount.md

 commodity 1.00 EUR
 ...
 ```
-(bean-report generates the commodity directives; just add the numbers, with two decimal places or however many is appropriate.)
+bean-report generates these commodity directives, but without the numbers; add those, with two decimal places or however many is appropriate.
+Here's the doc for [commodity directive](https://hledger.org/dev/hledger.html#commodity-directive).